cor9/chero/README.md

 # Beatmeter Generator

-A graphical editor to generate so called beat meters for vides.
+A graphical editor to generate so called beatmeters for videos.
-The editor lets you edit beats and beatpatters visually and then generade an audio track and image sequences for video generation (i.e. on image per frame).
+The editor lets you edit beats and beat patters visually and then generade an audio track and image sequences for video generation (one image per frame).

-Please read through the features, basi workflow and hints to get a better idea of how to use the editor.
+Please read through the features, basic workflow and hints to get a better idea of how to use the editor.

 ## Example Images